/ AI Image Generation / How to Train a LoRA Locally for Illustrious Models with AMD GPU 2025

 How to Train a LoRA Locally for Illustrious Models with AMD GPU 2025 - Complete AI Image Generation guide and tutorial

-You have an AMD GPU and want to train custom anime character or style LoRAs for Illustrious-XL, but most guides focus on NVIDIA hardware and Illustrious's anime-specific training requirements add complexity beyond standard SDXL workflows.
-Training Illustrious LoRAs on AMD GPUs is completely viable in 2025 using the same ROCm setup as SDXL, with specific optimizations for anime content and Danbooru tag integration.
+You have an AMD GPU and want to train custom anime character or style LoRAs for Illustrious-XL, but most guides focus on NVIDIA hardware and illustrious xl lora training requirements add complexity beyond standard SDXL workflows.
+Training illustrious xl lora models on AMD GPUs is completely viable in 2025 using the same ROCm setup as SDXL, with specific optimizations for anime content and Danbooru tag integration.
+This guide covers everything you need to successfully train your own illustrious xl lora.

-Quick Answer: Training Illustrious-XL LoRAs on AMD GPUs follows the same SDXL workflow with ROCm 6.2+, Python 3.10, and Kohya's sd-scripts, but with anime-optimized parameters.
-Key differences include using Danbooru tags (1girl, blue_eyes, etc.) alongside natural language, UNET learning rate around 0.0003 and Text Encoder around 0.00003 for character LoRAs, smaller datasets (10-20 images) due to anime's simpler style consistency, and specific tag ordering following Booru conventions.
+Quick Answer: Training illustrious xl lora models on AMD GPUs follows the same SDXL workflow with ROCm 6.2+, Python 3.10, and Kohya's sd-scripts, but with anime-optimized parameters.
+Key differences for illustrious xl lora training include using Danbooru tags (1girl, blue_eyes, etc.) alongside natural language, UNET learning rate around 0.0003 and Text Encoder around 0.00003 for character LoRAs, smaller datasets (10-20 images) due to anime's simpler style consistency, and specific tag ordering following Booru conventions.
 RX 7900 XTX (24GB) and RX 6800 XT (16GB) both work with appropriate optimization.
+For AI image generation fundamentals, see our complete beginner's guide.

 Key Takeaways: